iFadey/documentation/webhooks/introduction/event-types.md

 # Event Types

-When configuring a webhook, you choose the events for which you would like to receive payloads by subscribing to the specific events you intend to handle.
+When configuring a webhook, you subscribe to the specific events that your service needs.
 Each event type corresponds to a specific action that can occur within your Layer application.
 The current set of available event types are:

 | Event | Triggers When |
 |--------|--------------|